epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself:-part-1.md

 how I attempt to attack the problem.
 Also, I'm going to break this into a series of blog posts to make them more digestible.

 Lets begin from the top.
 What is the QGIS API?
 In the most basic terms, an API allows programs to communicate with one another.
-In this case, QGIS and python are communicating with eachother.
+In this case we are communicating with QGIS using python.
 When you dive into the world of QGIS programming, you'll first want to locate the documentation, which is available in several places.
 It took me a minute to figure out what is what.
 A really nice place to start is [The PyQGIS Developer's Cookbook](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/).
 This is both a tutorial and reference guide for the basics of PyQGIS programming.
 I reference it a lot.
 Next, you need to know where to find QGIS API documentation, you can find this in two forms.
-In Python and C++.
+In [Python](https://qgis.org/pyqgis/master/) and [C++](https://qgis.org/api/modules.html).
 Use them, bookmark them.
 Both versions of the documentation reference the same classes, but look slightly different.
 To be honest, I've never written a single line of C++ code, but I find the most helpful part of the C++ documentation to be the inheritance diagrams.
 Here, you can visually see which classes are parents and children of others and I find this very helpful.
 Example: